-Although I’m not living in Thailand anymore, I still have many places and memories in my heart, one of them being Khon Kaen which I first stayed at when I got to Thailand.
-I’ve put together a small list of things to do, if you’re ever heading that way!
+Although I’m not living in Thailand anymore, I still have many places and memories in my heart, one of them being Khon Kaen, which I first stayed when I arrived in Thailand.
+I’ve put together a small list of things to do, if you’re ever heading to the North of Thailand!

 Khon Kaen is also known as the land of dinosaurs or ‘the big four’ of Isan’s major cities in North-East Thailand.
 It’s a super chilled glimpse of Thailand before you introduce yourself to Bangkok, 4 hours away.
 Sorry, there are no beaches, but it’s worth the experience!
 I also ticked another item off my bucket list…